danshearer/COVID-19-UK-Science/README.md

 > across the UK “subject to the ongoing framework discussions with the
 > devolved administrations”.

-This is the topic of the "power grab" discussions, where devolved administrations are unhappy that Westminster has seized control of things handled within EU frameworks.
+This is the topic of the "Brexit power grab" discussions, where devolved administrations are unhappy that Westminster has seized control of things previously handled within EU frameworks.
+This power grab, if successful, will see Westminster able to remove PP from many aspects of the lives of the 10.7 million UK citizens who do not live in England.
+PP is not the only principle at stake, but it is pervasive - and right at the heart of COVID-19.

-It seems clear that Westminster wants to force the all parts of the UK to abide within policy directions set in London, undermining the ability of the devolved areas to have their own insistence on principles including the PP.

 This is a very active area of discussion, and it is far from over yet.
 There is a complex interplay of rights, jurisdiction, responsibilities